-- initiative Right2Water", "requested that Member States should pay special attention to the needs of vulnerable groups in society".
-The specific situation of minority cultures, such as such as Roma and Travellers, whether sedentary or not in particular their lack of access to drinking water was also acknowledged in the Commission Report on the implementation of the EU Framework for National Roma Integration Strategies and the Council Recommendation on effective Roma integration measures in the Member States.
+- (31) The European Parliament, in its Resolution on the "follow-up to the European citizens' initiative Right2Water"34, "requested that Member States should pay special attention to the needs of vulnerable groups in society"35.
+The specific situation of minority cultures, such as such as Roma and Travellers, whether sedentary or not in particular their lack of access to drinking water was also acknowledged in the Commission Report on the implementation of the EU Framework for National Roma Integration Strategies36 and the Council Recommendation on effective Roma integration measures in the Member States37.
 In light of that general context, it is appropriate that Member States pay particular attention to vulnerable and marginalised groups by taking the necessary measures to improve access to water for those groups.
 Without prejudice to the right of the Member States to define those groups, it would be important that such groups include refugees, nomadic communities, homeless people and minority cultures such as Roma and Travellers, whether sedentary or not.
 Such measures to improve access, left to the appreciation of the Member States, might for example include providing alternative supply systems (individual treatment devices), providing water via tankers (trucks and cisterns) and ensuring the necessary infrastructure for camps. - (32) In order to make consumers more aware of the implications of water consumption, they should receive information in an easily accessible manner, for instance on their invoice or by smart application on the volume consumed per year, changes in consumption, a comparison with average household consumption, where such information is available to the water supplier, as well as on the price per litre of water intended for human consumption, thereby allowing a comparison with the price of bottled water.